How to Enroll

 You may provide any one (1) of these documents:

-You must also verify birth for ALL your children under 18 to prove your family size.
-(You have the option of providing the Social Security numbers for all your family members).
+You must also verify birth for ALL your children under 18 who reside with you to prove your family size.
+(You have the option of providing the Social Security numbers for all your children under the age of 18).

 You may provide any one (1) of these documents: